I received this question from a contact: “I wanted to see if you had any advice on how I can practice writing grants outside of my job?”

 - What are your terms and who will you be working with?

-- How much do you know about the grant writing and research process and are you ready to be responsible for the pre and post work involved with grant management?
+- How much do you know about the grant writing and research process?
+Are you ready to be responsible for the pre and post work involved with grant management?

 - Will the grants be submitted by you, or a staff person from the organization?